-Being a natural product Natural rubber mainly consist of polyisoprene molecules but also about 5 % other materials such as proteins, fatty acids and resins.
-It is typically the proteins that causes Latex Allergy with some people.
+Being a natural product, Natural rubber mainly consists of polyisoprene molecules but also about 5% other materials such as proteins, fatty acids and resins.
+It is typically the proteins that cause Latex Allergy with some people.

 |Rubber / Trade name

 ||Example of products

 ||Very gas-tight, high chemical resistance

 ||Hoses, chemical protective suits